SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

 `!` - Theoretical, these speeds are not supported and have not been tested

 In contrast to the type B timer where prescaler is held constant while the period changes, here period (in ticks) is constant but the prescaler is not.
 Hence each prescaler option is associated with a fixed % of time spent in the ISR (and yes, for reasons I don't understand, the generated ISR code is slightly faster for /64 prescaling compared to /256, /16, and /8 (which are equal to each other).
+Edit: Probably gets to render something as a swap

 The micros execution time does not depend strongly on F_CPU, running from 112-145 clock cycles.